The Ultimate Travel Guide for Granada, Spain

 1. Chupiteria69

-The lights of my life.
-Javier and Jesus are the bartender and the bouncer and you need to be their friends.
-With every shot you take (and the shot menu is over 200), you get a ticket.
+Honestly slightly embarrassed at how frequently I went here...
+With every shot you take (and the shot menu is over 200), you get a ticket; it’s like a grown up chuck-ee-cheese.
 Save up your tickets to buy merch, such as keychains and sweatshirts!
 It’s generally jam packed with international students, and it’s definitely a backpacker-vibe bar as opposed to a local bar.
 (My favorite is shot is 23).
 It’s the best international bar in Granada.

 Double shots on Tuesdays, as if you needed an excuse to go out on weekdays:)